 I'd argue that if someone feels like they tried it's the original creator.
 This is light novel writing through and through, and every amateur mistake is there.
 From the lazy exposition where Kei or others go out of their character to explain things to the viewer; the lack of proper explanation of the powers, that leaves up countless possibilities, which end up feeling like conveniences; to the clear struggles of the author as he tries to get from point A to point B, desperately setting things so his vision can finally take place.
 He clearly had ideas and did some research, but he's just not a good writer.
 He lacks subtlety and understanding of the people he's catering to.
 He believes that if he didn't understand something before writing about it, then we also won't, so he forces explanation into the plot, be that either some storytelling term or a psychological one.
 He doesn't use those dialogues to contextualize the world or the characters, the most you'll get is that Kei reads philosophy, apparently.
 The author also ends up making the characters, especially the side cast, feel like devices to fit the finale rather than the fully realized ones.
 He gives them those mini-arcs that, he thinks, are enough to flesh out the characters, but that's not true.
-It's hard to say if it's the case of lackluster experience, lack of time, or anything else, but even though the plot is a mess, you can't say it lacks ideas or creativity in what it is.
+It's hard to say if it's a case of lackluster experience, lack of time, or anything else, but even though the plot is a mess, you can't say it lacks ideas or creativity in what it is.
 It's just the execution that sucks.
 Nobody thought about working out those issues.